 Calling a technician or plumber is a good idea if you suspect that the cause of the leak is further inside than you expected.

 There are many other potential causes that can lead to a sudden hike in the monthly cost of your water bill.
 If neither of these seem to be the cause, you will more than likely need to call a plumber.
 Check for any outdoor leaks as well, and if none of your outdoor faucets are leaking, you might be dealing with a far more severe plumbing issue or even a collapse.

-To ensure that you have the help you need quickly, call Clover Services today.
+To ensure that you have the help you need quickly, call Clover Contracting today.